 That means it's possible to literally change how you think, even in middle or old age.
 And changing how you think can meaningfully change the way you perceive stress, pain, negative emotions, and even your perspective on life, as this TEDTalk video explains.

 This kind of research is now possible due to the increasing availability of different types of brain scans.
 It's now feasible for researchers to do brain scans before and after mindfulness meditation sessions.
 And from those scans they can see exactly how and in what regions a subject's brain can change.
 If they see similar change patterns in a variety of test subjects (older, younger, male, female) researchers then can find a link between those changes and the practice of mindfulness.

 Below are a few of the most interesting studies about mindfulness and what they've found.

 Mindfulness can reduce pain

-In a before-and-after look at the brains of subjects who had regularly meditated for just four days, researchers behind this 2011 study found that the perception of pain was dramatically reduced: How much?
+In a before-and-after look at the brains of subjects who had regularly meditated for just four days, researchers behind this study published in the Journal of Neuroscience found that the perception of pain was dramatically reduced: How much?
 Mindfulness meditation "... significantly reduced pain unpleasantness by 57% and pain intensity ratings by 40% when compared to rest."
 This was, according to researchers, due to increased activity in areas of the brain involved with regulating the understanding of pain signals, the anterior cingulate cortex and anterior insula.
 In addition to feeling less overall pain, the subjects also said they felt less intense "pain unpleasantness."
 That's because the orbitofrontal cortex was activated.
 This part of the brain is understood to frame (and reframe) the "contextual evaluation of sensory events" — so pain may still have been present, but it didn't feel as painful.

 It can help you grow more grey matter